-- 5. After the MYNAH software is installed, perform one of the following: - Install MYNAH 5.2 update if it exist, the Telexel (Section 2.5) or TOPCOM (Section 2.8) software packages if they have not already been installed, and then exit form the BAIST archive. - Exit from the BAIST archive and perform the MYNAH post installation steps in Section 2.4.2.3.
+- 5. After the MYNAH software is installed, perform one of the following: - Install MYNAH 5.4 update if it exists, the Telexel (Section 2.5) or TOPCOM (Section 2.8) software packages if they have not already been installed, and then exit form the BAIST archive. - Exit from the BAIST archive and perform the MYNAH post installation steps in Section 2.4.2.2.

-2.4.2.3 MYNAH Post Installation Steps
+2.4.2.2 MYNAH Post Installation Steps